rindow/rindow.github.io/_mathematics/matrix/arrayobjects.md

 ### Overview
 The buffer object is the area that stores the actual data of the NDArray.
 Implements a one-dimensional array.
 It must implement the standard ArrayAccess interface of PHP and the Countable interface.
-(Because it is assumed to be implemented with php extension, Buffer specific interface is not defined)
+Since it is assumed that various implementations will be used, a basic Buffer interface is defined.

-One-dimensional arrays can be implemented in any way, but contiguous areas of memory generally make it easier for the CPU to perform high-speed operations.
-It is easy to refer to the memory area at the C language level, and it is easy to exchange data between extensions.
+One-dimensional arrays can be implemented in any way, but contiguous areas of memory generally make it easier for the CPU to perform fast operations.
+It is easy to refer to memory areas at the C language level, and it is also easy to exchange data between high-speed calculation libraries.

 For these reasons, NDArray uses a one-dimensional array buffer object rather than a PHP array.